Parizval/daiict/Smart Contracts/README.md

 ## **Blockchain:**

-&nbsp;&nbsp;&nbsp;&nbsp;A block chain is a distributed, time-stamped, immutable ledger of data that can be used to store virtually &nbsp;&nbsp;&nbsp;&nbsp;anything. <br/>
+&nbsp;&nbsp;&nbsp;&nbsp;A block chain is a distributed, time-stamped, immutable ledger of data that can be used to store virtually anything. <br/>

 ## **Smart Contracts:**